Section 5 of the Trans-European Alpine Route

 See the resupply spreadsheet for details.
 Distances are very manageable, with no stretches more than 4 days apart if you're moving well.

 Threaded fuel canisters will be easiest to find at the beginning and end of the section (gear stores in Valence and Perpignan are accessible from the trail by bus).

 The public piped springs and faucets in the many villages you'll be passing through make water sources much more frequent than they would be from surface sources alone.
 There are some water carries up to 20km to keep an eye out for, but otherwise it's not bad.

 Huts / Shelters

 Very few.
 I've included campgrounds near the trail since they're the cheapest and easiest way to shower and do some laundry.
 Be warned!
 Many campgrounds in France expect you to bring your own soap and therefore there is none in the bathrooms, not even by the sink.
 If you're planning to get cleaned up at a campground you'll want to grab soap/shampoo with your resupply.

 Borders / Transportation / Other

 Mont d'Ardeche Regional Nature Park is the only area that explicitly prohibits wild camping and bivouac.
 The trail passes through the park from roughly km 21 to km 108.
-Plan to stay in Vernoux-en-Vivarais (~km 26, with municipal campground) and then hike ~38km to Le Cheylard (Camping Le Cheylard), then finally hike 44km to clear the park boundary and bivouac in a pine forest.
+Plan to stay in Vernoux-en-Vivarais (~km 26, with a municipal campground) and then hike ~38km to Le Cheylard (Camping Le Cheylard), then finally hike 44km to clear the park boundary and bivouac in a pine forest.

 Cevennes National Park allows a bivouac between 7pm and 9am within 50m of GR trails, which is all a TEAR hiker needs.